Sljux/Flowthings/README.md

 github "appsmonkey/Flowthings"
 ```

+Note: This will move to [flowthings repository](https://github.com/flowthings) once officially released, (when Xcode 7 is out of the beta)

 ### Manually

 If you prefer not to use either of the aforementioned dependency managers, you can integrate Flowthings into your project manually.